sipeed/MaixPy/docs/doc/en/mllm/basic.md

    > Notes:
    >
-   > 1. It is recommended to upload models via the USB network interface for higher transfer speed.
-For details on obtaining the USB network IP address, see [Wired Connection](../README_MaixCAM2.html#Preparing-to-Connect-Computer-and-Device)
+   > 1. Uploading models through the USB network connection is usually faster.
+See “Preparing to Connect the Computer and Device” in [MaixCAM2 Quick Start](../README_MaixCAM2.md) to find its IP address.

    ```shell
    scp -r lcm-lora-sdv1-5-maixcam2/lcm-lora-sdv1-5-maixcam2 root@192.168.10.100:/root/models